php-fig/per-coding-style/migration-1.0-2.0.md

 If using named arguments, there MUST NOT be a space between the argument name and colon, and there MUST be a single space between the colon and the argument value.

+Method chaining MAY be put on separate lines, where each subsequent line is indented once.
+When doing so, the first method MUST be on the next line.

 ## [Section 4.8 - Function Callable References](https://www.php-fig.org/per/coding-style/#48-function-callable-references)

 Function callable references - there must not be whitespace surrounding the '...' operator ()